jackrusher/dotemacs/README.md

 ### BUFFERS, FRAMES AND FILES

-Ctrl-x Ctrl-f is "find file," which allows one to find files quickly using command completion in the mini-buffer.
-Command-O opens a file, but does so using a pattern-matching "find in project" function, similar to Vim's `ctrl-p`.
+`C-x C-f` is "find file," which allows one to find files quickly using command completion in the mini-buffer. `s-O` opens a file, but does so using a pattern-matching "find in project" function, similar to Vim's `ctrl-p`.

-These commands both work with [tramp](http://www.gnu.org/software/tramp/), which is a great, great feature that provides access to files on remote servers, inside docker containers, and so on.
+These commands both work with [tramp](http://www.gnu.org/software/tramp/), which is a great feature that provides access to files on remote servers, inside docker containers, and so on.
 One can open a file on a remote host via sftp by specifying its name like this:

 `hostname:/path/to/file`

-`C-x C-b` is the command to switch the current frame (like a pane in `tmux`, basically a subwindow) to a buffer by name with command completion.
-It remembers recently open files, so it makes an easy way to open anything one has been working on without hunting around in the file system.
+`C-x C-b` is the command to switch the current frame (like a pane in `tmux`; basically a subwindow) to another buffer by name.
+It remembers recently open files, and so makes an easy way to open anything one has been working on without hunting around in the file system.

 Split the current frame in two vertically by hitting `C-x 2`, horizontally by `C-x 3`.
 Close the current frame (but not the